 Q: Who is Skills Fund?

 We are team of higher ed, consumer protection, and student loan industry leaders, committed to revolutionizing higher education for the benefit of students of all backgrounds and walks of life.
-Our goal is simple: build the best financing tools for the outcomes-focused schools and their students.
+Our goal is simple: build the best financing tools for the best outcomes-focused schools and their students.

 In partnership with leading skills training programs, Skills Fund created a financing platform that is both transparent and student-first, to provide all students an experience radically different than traditional student loans.
 In order for all educational actors to keep an eye to student success, our model uniquely requires skin in the game from the school, lender, and quality assurance entity.